 25 Dec New Year’s Eve Safety Tips

 It’s always fun to go out and ring in the New Year with friends and family.
-Whether you’re going out to celebrate 2019’s arrival or having a festive get-together at home, you should always be aware of these New Year’s Eve safety tips to stay safe and have fun!
+Whether you’re going out to celebrate the arrival of the New Year or having a festive get-together at home, you should always be aware of these New Year’s Eve safety tips to stay safe and have fun!

 As stated previously, if you plan on drinking, do not drive.
 Plan ahead and get a cab, Uber, or designate a driver you can depend on.
+According to an article by the National Safety Council, since 2010, the number of traffic fatalities during the New Year’s celebration period ranges from 126-428.
+New Year’s Eve safety isn’t just for you, but those around you.
 Don’t let any of your friends drive under the influence either.
 If you’re hosting a party, keep your guests safe by collecting their keys and offering your place to stay the night.

 If you do drive anywhere, keep in mind that road conditions may not be ideal during winter weather.
 Drive slowly and maintain a safe distance between yourself and other cars.
 Drive carefully and always watch out for other vehicles because you never know if someone else is driving under the influence.